itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

 8. Power off the RASPI and remove the MMC card.

-9. Optional Step - Create a golden master image of th converted USB SSD Image.
+9. Optional Step - Create a golden master image of th converted USB SSD Image

    a.
-Connect the usd SSD to wondows and backup the drive with Win32Disk Imager, then copy this backup image to a linux OS.
-(This backup will be a file the               same size as the SSD, so for this reason it is advisable to create gold images on the smallest SSD possible.)
+Connect the usd SSD to wondows and backup the drive with Win32Disk Imager

    b.
+Copy this backup image to a linux OS.
+(This backup will be a file the same size as the SSD - use small SSDs!)

+   c.
 From linux, download and run the shrink-ubuntu.sh script to compress all the unused space in the image.
-This will take the image down to only the actual             data size

          wget https://raw.githubusercontent.com/itiligent/Raspi-Things/main/shrink-ubuntu.sh
          sudo ./shrink-ubuntu.sh IMAGENAME